castai/docs/docs/product-overview/console/security-insights.md

 ![](images/failed-checks-overview.png)

 The bottom section of the overview page contains two tabs.
-Tab "Best practices" shows an overview of Kubernetes resources that CAST AI checked for possible misconfigurations.
+Tab "Best practices" shows an overview of Kubernetes resources that CAST AI has checked for possible misconfigurations.

 ![](images/best-practices-overview.png)